-The research findings on the moderating role ofemotion regulation in the academic achievement of students with PTSD in mathematics and Persian courses are illustrated in Table 5.
+The research findings on the moderating role of emotion regulation in the academic achievement of students with PTSD in mathematics and Persian courses are illustrated in Table 5.
 Based on the results of the Wilks' Lambda test in this table, the effect of cognitive rehabilitation on the academic achievement of students with PTSD in mathematics and Persian literature courses is significantly moderated by emotion regulation (F=4.98; P<0.05).

-rehabilitation on the variable of mathematical achievement Dependent variable Total squares Degree of freedom F Significance level ETA squared variable effect squares freedom squares F level squared Pre-test 6.332 1 6.332 6.592 0.014 0.13 Mathematics Group 11.371 1 11.371 11.836 0.001 0.21 Error 14.308 43 0.961
+Table 3.
+Results of one-way analysis of covariance on MANCOVA text to evaluate the effectiveness of cognitive rehabilitation on the variable of mathematical achievement Dependent Source of Total Degree of Mean F Significance ETA variable effect squares freedom squares F level squared Pre-test 6.332 1 6.332 6.592 0.014 0.13 Mathematics Group 11.371 1 11.371 11.836 0.001 0.21 Error 14.308 43 0.961